 People assume I would work out all day if I could.
 “Wow you guys live next door to LifeTime Fitness?
 I bet Cassie is in heaven!”
 “Oh hey!
 A boot camp!
 Cassie, I bet you’d love that, right?!”
 “Oh, here’s the gym.
 This is Cassie’s favorite place, eh?”

 These comments aren’t off the mark; I’m a total gym rat.
 And I do love it.
 But that’s only true after 18 minutes into my workout (my personal threshold for going from “just do this, Cassie” to “EFF YEAH YOU GUYS THIS FEELS GREAT WOOOOOOOO!”) .

 The truth is, what I’d actually like to do all day is read.
 My laptop is my bestie (I’ve fallen asleep on the couch snuggling it more than a few times), and I could lose days consuming content.
 I prefer to exercise my brain.

 But I work out at least 4 days a week, every week.
 I am consistent.
 This is for one reason.

 Don’t Wait to Want to Work Out; Accept That You Don’t Feel Like It and Go Anyway

 I don’t decide whether to go to the gym based on if I want to go.
 Actually, I usually don’t decide at all.
 I just go.
-I change into my workout clothes not really feelin’ it, I grab my iPod and keys grumpily, and I head toward the gym thinking about how this sounds like the most anti-fun thing I could do right now.
+I change into my workout clothes not really feelin’ it, I grab my phone and keys grumpily, and I head toward the gym thinking about how this sounds like the most anti-fun thing I could do right now.

 And if you’ve worked out even just a single time in your life, you know how the rest of this story goes: I warm up and get some music going, and I start feeling good, and I keep going and all the sudden I’m on top of the world and exercise is the best thing ever and I never want to stop and I can’t believe I was dreading this and I make a mental note to remember this feeling tomorrow.